-The Administrator shall notify Teams of his or her decision regarding imposition of any Moot Penalty as soon as practicable.
+The Administrator shall notify Teams of any decision regarding imposition of a Moot Penalty as soon as practicable.
 Along with the decision, the Administrator shall set a reasonable deadline by which either Team may appeal to the Executive Director.
 If an appeal is submitted, the Executive Director shall consult with the Administrator in resolving it.
 The Executive Director's decision on all appeals is final.